 Please find below a list of frequently asked questions and their corresponding answers.
 If your query isn't answered below or if you are still not clear about anything in relation to our travel insurance policies then please don't hesitate to get in touch.

 Please note that as standard our policies will not cover mobile telephones whilst cover for electronic and photographic items are subject to the limits outlined below.
-Some of our policies have an optional 'Gadget Extension' available which extends coverage up to a further £500, £1,000 or £1,500, including cover for mobile phones.
+Some of our policies have an optional 'Gadget Extension' available which extends coverage up to a further £500, £1,000 or £2,000, including cover for mobile phones.
 You will see this as an option at the second stage of the purchase process.
 Please refer to our policy wording documents for further details of this cover.
-If you are looking for standalone gadget cover please visit 'Gadget Cover' to obtain a quote.

-As long as the Foreign and Commonwealth Office (FCO) does not advise against travel to the country you are going to, you will be covered to travel to any of the countries within the region of travel you have selected at time of purchase.
+As long as the Foreign, Commonwealth & Development Office (FCDO) does not advise against travel to the country you are going to, you will be covered to travel to any of the countries within the region of travel you have selected at time of purchase.

 The regions are as follows:

-Europe, including all countries west of the Ural Mountains, Algeria, Morocco, Tunisia, Turkey, the Azores, Canary Islands, Madeira and Mediterranean islands.
+Europe, including territories formerly known as USSR west of the Ural Mountains.
+Algeria, Egypt, Israel, Morocco, Russia, Tunisia, Turkey, the Azores, Canary Islands, Madeira and Mediterranean islands.

 Australia and New Zealand